Local 11ten Food | Wine

 The Southern American dining belt has seen this format spread over the past decade, particularly in cities with strong local food culture but historically thin wine retail.
 Places like Jewel of the South in New Orleans and Julep in Houston have demonstrated that regional cities can sustain serious beverage programs when the room is built around a committed local base rather than event-night volume.
 Local 11ten occupies a comparable position in Savannah: a venue making a sustained case for considered drinking in a city better known for its go-cup culture and riverfront bars.

 The back bar and cellar depth at venues in this category typically divide along two lines: breadth of producer representation and depth in any given region.
 A broad list signals access and ambition; depth in a particular region signals editorial conviction.
-Without access to the current list, the more useful signal for a first visit is to treat the wine program as the primary lens and let the kitchen's sourcing confirm whether the room holds together as a coherent project.
+The wine program is the primary lens on a first visit, and the kitchen's sourcing can confirm whether the room holds together as a coherent project.

 Savannah's Drinks Scene in Frame